cdersky/nodeServerClient/README.md

 # nodeServerClient

-This repo send a file read by the server to the client.
-It can also send a file read by the client to the server.
+This code uses pure nodeJS to send a file, read by the server, to the client.
+It can also send a file, read by the client ,to the server.

 To run this program you will need two terminal windows, one to run the server and one to run the client.